 Closing thought

 Football analytics can go to unexpected places (sorry again, Barry).
-But the underlying principle is solid: the winners aren’t the ones who want success the most – they’re the ones who measure, learn, adapt, and compound.
+But the underlying principle is solid: the winners aren’t the ones with the most ambition – they’re the ones who measure, learn, adapt, and compound.

 There’s a certain humility in that.
 Ambition says “I will do it.”
 Measurement says “Let’s see.”
 The best performers I’ve met aren’t the ones who believe the hardest – they’re the ones who look the hardest.
 And then they do something about what they find.